 I was glad to see the article in today’s Times, entitled “Make a hit festival?
 Yes, we Cannes”.
 I’ll sum it up with one quote: “It’s not about hanging out on the beach with a glass of champagne,” [says] Clare Binns, programming director of City Screen, the UK’s largest independent film exhibitor.
 “It’s like a military operation.
 You have a meeting at the crack of dawn, you decide what films you’re going to, what lunches, what events, and then you’re off, from 6am till 2am.
 Without doubt, it’s the hardest I work all year.”

-Personally, the parties I have been to are rarely what they look like in the photos.
+Personally, the parties I have been to at the Cannes Festival are rarely what they look like in the photos.
 Many of the people wear faces that say, “Drat, I should have accepted the invitation to that other party”.
 There’s always a rumour that Marty, Clint, Francis or whoever (the major players only need first names) will turn up.
 They rarely do – or only for 15 minutes of flashing cameras.
 Personally, I think they use their PAs to ensure they can all meet in the backroom of a restaurant and do some serious networking or a game of bridge without the hassle of the big parties.

 I often use the word “slog” or “schlep”, as you’ll do a lot of it at Cannes, running from a flat down the Croisette to a meeting in the Palais to lunch near the station to the hotel to change shirt to a screening (that you rarely manage to see in full) to another meeting somewhere down the Croisette in a bar your correspondent has difficulty describing to you by phone.